ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example document that specifies the replication to be canceled:*
+### Example document that specifies the replication to be canceled

 ```json
 {